virtual/100daysofcode/index.md

 ----------

+## R3 Day 47: 2020-05-06 Wednesday

+Continuing Codecademy: Physics

+__SEO__

+4 pillars:
+- How your site currently performs: _strengths_ and _weaknesses_
+- Who your _real_ competitors are
+- What are your _business goals_
+- Identify your _key enablers_

+SEO Roadmap document

+For new sites, focus on content with low competition keywords

 ## R3 Day 46: 2020-05-05 Tuesday

 > A little more fun with Phaser.js today; also trying it out on my own with a little Maplestory panda and some physics like bounce and gravity.
 R3D46/#100DaysOfCode https://cdpn.io/virtual/debug/QWjaRRo/ZoMBaznVqdEk